 2 Dec 2021

-Already featured in editorial around the world, including by Australian Traveller magazine, who called them the ‘ultimate place to unwind and embrace lavish comfort, while being close to nature,’ the secret is out about this oasis of relaxation barely metres from some of Australia’s most revered wineries.
-Here’s some of what the SATC had to say in May, 2020:
+Already featured in travel publications around the world, including Australian Traveller, who called them the ‘ultimate place to unwind,' the secret is out about these oasis of relaxation, metres from some of Australia’s most loved wineries.

 “The two-person luxe tents are set in a private area of the park with exclusive access to an outdoor lounge, BBQ space, firepit, heated swimming pool and spa.

 Located just an hour north of Adelaide, the Barossa Valley itself is revered by wine lovers around the world, and makes the region just outside the historic town of Tanunda the most visited tourist attraction in South Australia.

-Having the option of a glamping tent that keeps you close to nature while not forgoing a single element of the luxury you deserve is the ideal escape for couples of all ages
+Having the option of a glamping tent that keeps you close to nature while not forgoing a single element of the luxury you deserve is the ideal escape for couples of all ages.

-To ease any nerves you might have, African-inspired decor, earthy tones and superior quality linen and towels will transport you quickly from the hustle of everyday life.
+To ease any nerves you might have, African-inspired decor, earthy tones and superior quality linen and towels will quickly transport you from the hustle of everyday life.

-THINGS TO DO IN BAROSSA VALLEY
+THINGS TO SEE & DO IN BAROSSA VALLEY

-Wander through hundreds of oak barrels and learn about the building's fascinating history.
+Wander through hundreds of oak barrels and learn about the chateau's fascinating history.
 If the mood suits you, why not book a game of croquet and picnic on their manicured lawn?

 Get adventurous and get above one of the world’s most famous wine regions with your loved one.

-Almost as iconic as the woman herself, Maggie Beer’s Farm Shop is the place to experience true Barossa hospitality and stock up on all the best Maggie Beer Pheasant Farm products that have turned her into a household name!
+Almost as iconic as the woman herself, Maggie Beer’s Farm Shop is the place to experience true Barossa hospitality and stock up on all the best Maggie Beer Pheasant Farm products that have turned her into a household name.

-Take a drive to the Mengler HIll lookout and Barossa Sculpture park where you’ll see breathtaking views of the Barossa Valley next to amazing sculptures created by artists to reflect the environment, ambience and spirit of the region.
+Take a drive to the Mengler Hill lookout and Barossa Sculpture Park where you’ll see breathtaking views of the Barossa Valley next to amazing sculptures that reflect the environment, ambience and spirit of the region.

-Tour the region's cellar doors in sartorial splendour in this classic 1962 Majestic Major Daimler, originally used to support the Queen during her visit to Adelaide in February, 1963!
+Tour the region's cellar doors in the sartorial splendour of this classic 1962 Majestic Major Daimler, originally used to support the Queen during her visit to Adelaide in February, 1963!

-Read Also: SA's Best Cabin Holidays Are Here
+READ ALSO: SA's Best Cabin Holidays Are Here